williamstein/480-ent-2014/log.md

+# Feb 28 -- new topic: Quadratic Reciprocity

+- [ ] status reports:
+- [ ] computer: introduction to quadratic reciprocity
+- [ ] whiteboard (depending on time): prove Fp^* is cyclic; prove that legendre symbol defines a homomorphism.

 # Feb 26

-- [ ] status reports: say more than usual about your projects
+- [x] status reports: say more than usual about your projects
-- [ ] computer -- statistics of partial convergents
+- [x] computer -- statistics of partial convergents
-- [ ] computer -- next homework
+- [x] computer -- next homework
-- [ ] whiteboard -- quadratic irrationals: prove that if continued fraction repeats, then it is quad irrational.
+- [x] whiteboard -- quadratic irrationals: prove that if continued fraction repeats, then it is quad irrational.
 Omit the converse (more technical).

 ### Next topic: QR